Mohamed-s-negm/flower-dl-model/README.md

 Added predict method to use the models. lastly, I added a method to show the confusion matrix of the model after training.

+You should download the flower dataset and copy the path and paste it in data_path variable, also change the dash lines into this "/".

 You can download the entire thing from github.
 Then, you download the models from the v1.0.v tag and store them in a folder called models then, use the main.py file.
 Or, you can use the kaggle_lib and colab_model in google colab to create new models.